Test for the Origin of Solar Mass Black Holes

 More sophisticated analyses and inclusion of possible uncertainties will provide a further improvement of our proposed test.
 The test will become increasingly powerful with upcoming observations, as higher statistics for binary events will allow differentiation between BHs and NSs with significant confidence.
 This will be true even when only $<100$~events are detected~\cite{Chen:2019aiw}.
 Additional discriminating factors, such as coincidence signatures, event rates and spatial distribution~(see e.g.~\cite{Fuller:2017uyd,Takhistov:2017bpt,Bramante:2017ulk,Takhistov:2017nmt}), could be employed to strengthen the efficacy of this proposed test.

 In conclusion, we showed that transmuted solar-mass BHs from NS implosions, caused by capture of sublunar-mass PBHs or an accumulation of particle DM, can be identified because they track the NS mass distribution.
 This is different from the typical predictions and expectations of primordial solar-mass BHs created in the early Universe.
 Several recent candidate events have been identified.
 We have presented mass distribution analysis of solar-mass BHs as a powerful novel test of their origin.
 As we have shown, it is unlikely that the recently detected events originate from NS implosions.
 This statistical test method provides a new tool for analyzing ideas and models for DM and related solar-mass BHs.
+Our study highlights the importance of further progress in theoretical understanding of standard astrophysical formation mechanisms of compact remnants.

 We thank David Radice for discussions.
-The work of V.T. and A.K. was supported by the U.S. Department of Energy (DOE) Grant No. DE-SC0009937.
-A.K. was also supported by the World Premier International Research Center Initiative (WPI), MEXT, Japan.
-G.M.F. acknowledges support from NSF Grant No. PHY-1914242, the N3AS Hub, NSF Grant No. PHY-1630782 and the Heising-Simons Foundation (2017-228), and from the U. S. Department of Energy Scientific Discovery through Advanced Computing (SciDAC-4) grant register No. SN60152 (award number de-sc0018297).
+The work of V.T. and A.K. was supported by the U.S. Department of Energy (DOE) Grant No.~DE-SC0009937.
+V.T. and A.K. were also supported by the World Premier International Research Center Initiative (WPI), MEXT, Japan.
+A.K. was also supported by Japan Society for the Promotion of Science (JSPS) KAKENHI Grant No. JP20H05853.
+G.M.F. acknowledges support from NSF Grant No. PHY-1914242, the N3AS Physics Frontier Center, NSF Grant No. PHY-2020275 and the Heising-Simons Foundation (2017-228), and from the U. S. Department of Energy Scientific Discovery through Advanced Computing (SciDAC-4) grant register No. SN60152 (award number de-sc0018297).